Mentha: Description

 Mints are aromatic, almost exclusively perennial herbs.
 They have wide-spreading underground and overground stolons and erect, square, branched stems.
 Mints will grow 10–120 cm tall and can spread over an indeterminate area.
 Due to their tendency to spread unchecked, some mints are considered invasive.

 The leaves are arranged in opposite pairs, from oblong to lanceolate, often downy, and with a serrated margin.
-Leaf colors range from dark green and gray-green to purple, blue, and sometimes pale yellow.
+Leaf colours range from dark green and gray-green to purple, blue, and sometimes pale yellow.

 The flowers are produced in long bracts from leaf axils.
 They are white to purple and produced in false whorls called verticillasters.
 The corolla is two-lipped with four subequal lobes, the upper lobe usually the largest.
 The fruit is a nutlet, containing one to four seeds.

 Taxonomy

 Mentha is a member of the tribe Mentheae in the subfamily Nepetoideae.
 The tribe contains about 65 genera, and relationships within it remain obscure.
 Authors have disagreed on the circumscription of Mentha.
 For example, M. cervina has been placed in Pulegium and Preslia, and M. cunninghamii has been placed in Micromeria.
 In 2004, a molecular phylogenetic study indicated that both M. cervina and M. cunninghamii should be included in Mentha.
 However, M. cunninghamii was excluded in a 2007 treatment of the genus.

 More than 3,000 names have been published in the genus Mentha, at ranks from species to forms, the majority of which are regarded as synonyms or illegitimate names.
 The taxonomy of the genus is made difficult because many species hybridize readily, or are themselves derived from possibly ancient hybridization events.
 Seeds from hybrids give rise to variable offspring, which may spread through vegetative propagation.
 The variability has led to what has been described as "paroxysms of species and subspecific taxa"; for example, one taxonomist published 434 new mint taxa for central Europe alone between 1911 and 1916.
 Recent sources recognize between 18 and 24 species.